ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 as SPF pass.
 If, nonetheless, a Domain Owner wishes to include a permissive source in a domain's SPF record, the source can be excluded from DMARC consideration by using the "?" qualifier on the SPF record mechanism associated with that source.
+The DMARC working group had a lively discussion about possibly eliminating SPF entirely as an underlying Authentication Mechanism for DMARC, but consensus was not reached, and the suggestion to use the "?" qualifier for permissive sources is presented here instead.

 ##  Attacks on Reporting URIs {#attacks-on-reporting-uris}